Mercedes was 'absolutely desperate' to perform in British GP

-Mercedes feared that it would need a 'long hard look at itself' if the upgrades it delivered at the British GP did not deliver.
+Mercedes feared that it would need a "long hard look at itself" if the upgrades it delivered at last week's British GP did not deliver.

 The Brackley-based team had arrived at Silverstone off the back of a run of five consecutive Red Bull victories that had allowed its main rival to extend leads in both world championships.